Marcoarielf/Javascript-Chanllenges/README.md

 * "/chapter1" contains exercises with functions, arrays and objects.
 * "/chapter3" I've worked with object methods.
 There is an example of this.
-* "/chapter7" I've done 3 different projects, using the knowledge from chapter1 and chapter3*
+* "/chapter7" I've done 3 different projects, using the knowledge from chapter1 and chapter3. winorhold game its live: https://elastic-kowalevski-9231ef.netlify.app/*